Skip to main content

 6. Exams will be archived by the department according to the UH Records and Retention Policy.

-3. Proposal Defense: is the ititial dissertation proposal defense/oral presentation given after the student passes the Qualifying Exam and becomes a candidate.
+3. Proposal Defense: is the initial dissertation proposal defense/oral presentation given after the student passes the Qualifying Exam and becomes a candidate.
 The student is required to write a dissertation proposal of his/her proposed research to the dissertation committee members.
-After the submission of the dissertation proposal, the student must give a public oral presentation of the proposed research to the dissertation committee.
+After the submission of the dissertation proposal, the student must give a oral presentation of the proposed research to the dissertation committee.
 Each committee member must indicate acceptance of the preliminary examination with “Satisfactory” or “Unsatisfactory”.
 Typically, it is held no later than two semesters before a students plan to graduate.
-A unanimous “Satisfactory” by the committee members is required.

 4. Dissertation Defense: The Ph.D. candidate must provide the committee members with the final version of the dissertation after the completion of his or her research.
 After consultation with the committee members, the Ph.D. candidate will defend his or her dissertation at a public oral defense.
 The dissertation committee will make the final judgment of the acceptance of the dissertation defense and the contribution of the work to the existing knowledge base of petroleum engineering.